nuces-isb-past-papers/fsc-past-papers/README.md

 If you wish to help us manage these repositories and others' contributions, you can do so by joining this Github Organization.

-Please contact i200442@nu.edu.pk for joining organization.
+Please contact i200442@nu.edu.pk or i210343@nu.edu.pk for joining the organization.